Body Dysmorphic Disorder: What is it and is there help?

-Key Summary: Body Dysmorphic Disorder (BDD) in Dubai
+Key Takeaways: Body Dysmorphic Disorder (BDD)

-- Body Dysmorphic Disorder (BDD) is a distressing mental health condition where a person becomes intensely preoccupied with perceived flaws in their appearance.
+- BDD is a mental health condition where a person becomes intensely preoccupied with perceived flaws in their appearance, often not noticeable to others.

 What is Body Dysmorphic Disorder (BDD)?